pytorch/pytorch/docs/source/notes/cuda.rst

 -----------------

 PyTorch use a caching memory allocator to speed up memory allocations.
-This allows very fast memory allocation for small sizes.
+This allows fast memory deallocation without device synchronizations.
 However, the unused memory managed by the allocator will still show as if used in `nvidia-smi`.
 Calling :meth:`~torch.cuda.empty_cache` can release all unused cached memory from PyTorch so that those can be used by other GPU applications.

 Best practices